utterworks/fbp-docs/docs/guide/getting-started/01-project-details.md

 ## Home

-The Home tab gives a summary of the details and is the place to initiate model training when a data set has been created or imported.
+The Home tab gives a summary of project details and is the place to initiate model training and deployment - once a data set has been created or imported.
 Initially the model is in a state of “UNTRAINED”

 ![Project details](../img/project-details/project-details-01.png)

 ## Configuration

-The configuration section holds the hyper-parameters for model training and parameters for the training runtime environment to be used.
+The configuration section holds the hyper-parameters for model training and the parameters for the training runtime environment to be used.
 These parameters can be changed with the EDIT link.

 ![Project configuration](../img/project-details/project-configuration-01.png)